Uniswap/docs/docs/sdk/v3/guides/liquidity/02-modifying-position.md

 The function receives 2 arguments, which are the 2 `CurrencyAmount`s that are used to construct the Position instance.
 Both of the arguments follow the same logic: we multiply the parameterized `tokenAmount` by the parameterized `fractionToAdd` since the new liquidity position will be added on top of the already minted liquidity position.

-We then need to construct an options object of type [`AddLiquidityOptions`](https://github.com/Uniswap/v3-sdk/blob/08a7c050cba00377843497030f502c05982b1c43/src/nonfungiblePositionManager.ts#L77) exactly like we did in the minting case.
+We then need to construct an options object of type [`AddLiquidityOptions`](https://github.com/Uniswap/v3-sdk/blob/08a7c050cba00377843497030f502c05982b1c43/src/nonfungiblePositionManager.ts#L77) similar to how we did in the minting case.
 Note however, how our config object is now of the other allowed type of `AddLiquidityOptions`, which is [`IncreaseOptions`](https://github.com/Uniswap/v3-sdk/blob/08a7c050cba00377843497030f502c05982b1c43/src/nonfungiblePositionManager.ts#L75):

 ```js reference title="Constructing the options object" referenceLinkText="View on Github" customStyling
 https://github.com/Uniswap/examples/blob/733d586070afe2c8cceb35d557a77eac7a19a656/v3-sdk/modifying-position/src/example/Example.tsx#L57-L61